 Insufficient Airflow in Packaging

-While cold storage humidity levels and temperatures go a long way toward ensuring the healthfulness and longevity of produce, a facility must maintain sanitary conditions.
+While cold storage humidity levels and temperatures go a long way toward ensuring the healthfulness and longevity of products, a facility must maintain sanitary conditions.
 Failing to clean storage containers or allowing leaking water to accumulate, for example, promote food spoilage and the spread of harmful microorganisms.

 [Photo from rore via CC License 2.0]